CtrlAltDelight/notes/Networks/Network Performance Metrics.md

 3. routing
 - Finding a path between source and destination host with a routing protocol
 	- Distributed algorithm that runs at each router
 		- each router has a partial view of network
+	 - compute paths to all destinations in the network graph
+	 - store path information in a routing table data structure
 1. forwarding
 -
 5. reliability